August 7, 2019

-During preflight safety instructions, Southwest Airlines flight attendants can be heard saying jokes such as, “Put the oxygen mask on yourself first, then on your child.
+During pre-flight safety instructions, Southwest Airlines flight attendants can be heard saying jokes like, “put the oxygen mask on yourself first, then on your child.
 If you’re travelling with more than one child, start with the one who has more potential or who is less likely to put you in the home.”

-An independent consulting group found that telling jokes during their safety demonstrations, for example, resulted in $140 million dollars of revenue per year.
+An independent consulting group finds that telling jokes during their safety demonstrations results in $140 million dollars of revenue per year.
 While other low-budget airlines are going out of business, Southwest Airlines boasts 44 consecutive years of profitability.
-On top of the monetary benefits, their fun-loving culture contributes to their low turnover rate of 4%, while 85% of employees say they are proud to work for Southwest Airlines.
+On top of the monetary benefits, their fun-loving culture contributes to their low turnover rate of 4%.
+85% of employees say they are proud to work for Southwest Airlines.

-The laughter Guru, Madan Kataria, believes laughter promotes well-being and true mirthful laughter can have a liberating, transformative effect.
-Participants of what is called ‘laughter yoga’ start with fake laughter which evolves into real laughter as inhibitions dissolve and stress is released.
+The laughter Guru, Madan Kataria, believes laughter promotes well-being and true, cheerful laughter can have a liberating and transformative effect.
+Participants in what is called ‘laughter yoga’ start with fake laughter which evolves into real laughter as stress is released.
 Participants describe the exercises as a life-changing physiological release where stress lifts from the body and soul.

 Dr. Andrew Weil believes laughter is a powerful intervention against illness.
-Laughter reduces stress levels and blood pressure, and can also boost the immune system.
+Laughter reduces stress levels and blood pressure, while boosting the immune system.
 Each of these benefits can lead to the increased well-being of employees and can reduce the number of sick days each employee needs.
-Moreover, laughter has also been found to elevate mood.
+Overall, laughter elevates mood.

-Incorporating laughter and humour into your engagement strategy needs to be intentional in order for it to become a regular aspect of daily interactions.
+Incorporating laughter and humour into your engagement strategy needs to be intentional for it to become a regular aspect of daily interactions.
 Implementing just one simple laughter initiative within your team can help to improve both engagement and morale.
-It’s important when integrating humour into the workplace to develop clear guidelines for safe humour in order to prevent alienation.
-The guidelines need to be presented to the employees at the onset of the laughter initiative in order to avoid confusion.
+It’s important when integrating humour into the workplace to develop clear guidelines for safe humour to prevent alienation.
+The guidelines need to be presented to the employees at the onset of the laughter initiative to avoid confusion.

 Once the guidelines are established, start by integrating one simple laughter initiative.
 Choose an initiative based on the current workplace culture and the methods your team members would benefit most from.
 Laughter exercises that last 10 minutes are more likely to improve engagement surrounding creativity and innovation.
 Shorter exercises, such as a joke, will still help improve engagement involved with cognitive skills.

-Laughter breaks promote inhibition and generate innovation and creativity.
+Laughter breaks promote innovation and creativity.
 The more stressed an employee is, the less likely they are to contribute creative ideas with confidence.
 Give employees the opportunity to get together, socialize, and laugh during the workday.
 This has been shown to increase employee engagement in tasks and increase productivity.
-Nurturing an environment that encourages laughter and playfulness allows employees to feel recognized and valued while releasing tension and connecting with others.
+Nurturing an environment that encourages laughter and playfulness allows employees to feel recognized and valued, while releasing tension and connecting with others.

-Gradient Laughter is an unstructured exercise that begins with silence, then slowly escalates into laughter.
+Gradient laughter is an unstructured exercise that begins with silence and slowly escalates into laughter.
 As momentum builds, the laughter becomes more natural and contagious.
 The end result is real, uninhibited laughter.
-The laughter provides oxygen the brain requires to function at the optimal level and relaxes the participants at the same time.
-If possible, this exercise is a great excuse for your team to take a break outside of their regular working environments.
+The laughter gives the brain the oxygen it needs to function at a high-level, and relaxes the participants at the same time.
+If possible, this exercise is a great excuse for your team to take a break outside their regular working environments.

 There are many ways of inserting humour into daily communications.
 One simple way of introducing humour throughout the day is through humorous e-mails.
 These e-mails can be a joke, a funny picture, funny motivational quotes, or even memes.
-Starting off the day with a humorous e-mail to your team is a great way of ensuring everyone’s day starts on the right foot.
+Starting off the day with a humorous e-mail to your team is a great way to ensure everyone’s day starts on the right foot.
 Finding images and jokes can be time-consuming at first, but you can create a digital folder of images and jokes over time to pull from.
-Not every team member will find the same jokes funny, but the attempt to add humour will help to ease tension and stress, creating an open communication channel.
-Remember to keep the humour lighthearted and non-offensive!
+Not every team member will find the same jokes funny, but any attempt to add humour will help to ease tension and stress, creating an open communication channel.
+Remember to keep the humour lighthearted and non-offensive.

 Harnessing the power of laughter can stimulate employee engagement and increase the overall well-being of your employees.
 Southwest Airlines serves as a great example of the benefits of integrating laughter and humour into the workplace.
-Work cultures that encourage fun lead to happier, productive, and engaged employees who are excited to come to work every day!
+Fun work cultures lead to happier, more productive, and more engaged employees.